 Similarly, Steady State cardio involves various intensities including low-intensity, moderate intensity and hard Steady State.
 Because Steady State is a consistent pace throughout, low-intensity means less than half of your maximal effort; it typically lasts 45-60 minutes.
 This is the form that is most popular and also known as LISS (Low Intensity Steady State) cardio.
 Moderate intensity is slightly more challenging, lasting for about 30 minutes.
 Finally, hard Steady State cardio may last 10 minutes to up to even 2 hours!
 The main key of hard steady state is pushing yourself and maintaining an elevated heart rate for the entirety of the workout.

-We will now break down the two most popular forms of cardio: LISS and HIIT.
+We will now break down the two most popular forms of cardio: LISS vs. HIIT

 Which Form of Cardio is Superior?

 For a long time, it was held that LISS cardio was the better option for fat loss as it tends to use more fat as fuel whereas HIIT tends to utilize more carbohydrates for fuel.
 However, in the last 10-15 years, much research has demonstrated that in the end, it doesn’t matter what fuel you are burning during the session itself, but what happens to the fat balance over a 24 hour period.
 Recent studies have concluded that while you may not utilize or burn fat during the HIIT session, you will burn more fat after the session has ended.
 This is called the "after-burn effect" or EPOC (Excess Post-exercise Oxygen Consumption) that occurs with HIIT, which causes you to consume more oxygen after the workout.
 This leads to an increased metabolism and more calories burned.